FanDazz/hkjc_race_ranking/README.md

 ## 4. Feature Engineering
 ### 4.1 Feature Map
 <img src="./pic/additional features.png" width="95%" height="95%">

-**Statistics of each entry, such as horse, jockey, trainer with all-round information, will cover his historical-wide, long-, mid-, and short-term performance**.
+Statistics of each entry, such as horse, jockey, trainer with all-round information, will cover his historical-wide, long-, mid-, and short-term performance.
 For example, statistics for each race depending on the time span, wining rate, top4 rate, lifetime, etc, in different granularity in year, month, and days.

 ### 4.2 ELO
 ELO is a trending way evaluating relative skills among players.
 We modeled race-level elo, which is based on:

 <img src="./pic/elo.png" width="95%" height="95%">

 Also, we made course-wise elo for each entity.